 Currently NOT taking on NEW cases due to client capacity.
 See INTERNS below for additional providers.

 LICENSED PROFESSIONAL COUNSELOR ASSOCIATES

 “Affordable and Low Cost Private Pay Options Available — Inquire by calling our offices today”

 Licensed Professional Counselor Interns (LPC Intern) are those individuals who have graduated from a GRADUATE level program of education, successfully passed their licensing board exams, and are now being supervised for 3,000 clinical hours similar to a medical residency.
 These individuals are NOT students, but professionals attempting to attain a full level of professional licensure.

-Noel Blessing, MA, LPC Intern
+Noel Blessing, MA, LPC Associate

-Alexander F Montero, MA, LPC-Intern
+Alexander F Montero, MA, LPC-Associate

 Alexander is a LPC-Intern who is fluent in Spanish and is passionate about helping others gain an understanding on how to improve life.
 He developed a desire for wanting to help others after taking a high school psychology course.
 This passion led him to attend Texas A&M University, where he graduated with a Bachelor of Arts in Psychology with a minor in Sociology in 2016.
 Hoping to one day provide services to others, Alexander finished his education by moving to San Antonio, Texas where he completed his Master of Arts in Mental Health Counseling at St. Mary’s University in 2018.
 While completing his degree, he interned at the Family Service Association and the Family Violence Prevention Center where he gained 2 years of working experience with adults, children, families, LGBT individuals, youth on probation, domestic violence, depression, anger, and anxiety.
 While his primary interest surrounds adolescents, he is more than capable and willing to work with a wide range of individuals and topics.